huixu18/QFCV/README.md

 This method was introduced in the paper Uncertainty intervals for Prediction Errors in Time Series Forecasting by Hui Xu, Song Mei, Stephen Bates, Jonathan Taylor, and Robert Tibshirani.

-The repository contains four folders, corresponding code to reproduce plots in different sections of the paper.
+The repository contains four folders, corresponding code to reproduce plots in different sections of the paper listed as follows.

 ### Motivation
 - **helper.R**: contains helper functions including data generation, model fitting, FCV, and QFCV